ChrisH2727/Milestone-3/TEST.md

         - A source list is not available to non admin users

     - **Tested Outcome**

         - Complete inventory of sources and currect users.
-The view is available to both Niels Bohr and Joe Black
+The view is available to both users Niels Bohr and Joe Black

             ![Sources and users](testimg/sourceOnLoan.png)

-        - The inventory view is not available to user Fred Hoyle as a user
+        - The inventory view is not available to user Fred Hoyle as it does not have admin rights

             ![Sources and users](testimg/FredsLoan.png)

-16. As an admin user, I want to view the location of all sources on inventory to satisfy a security audit.
+16. As an admin user, I want to view the user of all sources on inventory to satisfy a security audit.

     Tested in 15